AnaesthesiaVault/AnaesthesiaVault-/Fixes for wordpress.md

 ---
 # Errors during Image Uploads

 Tracheo-Oesophageal Fistula, Oesophageal Atresia.docx.pdfUnexpected response from the server.
 The file may have been uploaded successfully.
-Check in the Media Library or reload the page.
+Check in the Media Library or reload the page

 Tonsillectomy.pdfUnexpected response from the server.
 The file may have been uploaded successfully.
 Check in the Media Library or reload the page.

 Resp Tract Inf in Child.pdfUnexpected response from the server.
 The file may have been uploaded successfully.
-Check in the Media Library or reload the page.
+Check in the Media Library or reload the page

 Resp Tract Inf in Child 1.pdfUnexpected response from the server.
 The file may have been uploaded successfully.
 Check in the Media Library or reload the page.